bytosaur/arduino-workshop/README.md

 ## Workshop Goals
 - Introduce participants to Arduino and its capabilities
 - Teach the basics of programming and electronics
-- Enable participants to build prototypes
+- Enable participants to build prototypes for creative purposes
 - Explore creative ways of using Arduino for exhibits
-- Build a prototype for creative purposes

 ## Workshop Agenda

-1. Introduction to Arduino (15 min)
+1. Introduction to Arduino (20 min)
     - What is Arduino?
     - What is a micro-controller?
     - inputs and outputs